 “The real danger with the cost of living crisis is the speed with which it has happened and the uncertainty it has created in a short period of time,” Cohen explains.
 “What that means essentially is that nobody can plan their finances with the same degree of confidence that we used to be able to because when prices are stable, you know how much a loaf of bread or a trip to the pub is going to cost you probably the week or month before you go.”

 This uncertainty has the potential to be devastating.
 Cohen highlights how the unpredictability caused by the crisis could be crippling for those already struggling to quantify their gambling spend.

 “The problem with inflation, when it’s unpredictable, is if you don’t even know what your gas or electricity bill is going to be, how can you possibly plan anything?

 “[The cost of living crisis] leaves everyone in a state of confusion and uncertainty, and it’s particularly problematic for people who already have less ability, less consciousness, and less awareness of where their gambling spend fits into their overall financial life.”

-In April, the month inflation hit 9%, GambleAware released six new principles (see above) it said would show the gambling sector doing its bit to mitigate the crisis where possible.
+In April, the month inflation hit 9%, GambleAware released six new principles (see below) it said would show the gambling sector doing its bit to mitigate the crisis where possible.